Mariya Shkolnik: Life

-Mariya Shkolnik was born to a poor, Jewish, peasant family in Borovoi-Mlin, a village in Vilna in modern-day Belarus, not far from the town of Smarhon'.
+Mariya Shkolnik was born to a poor, Jewish, peasant family in Borovoi-Mlin, a village in the Vilna Governorate of the Russian Empire (now in the Grodno Region of Belarus), not far from the town of Smarhon'.
 Mariya started working at a young age and was not sent to school.
+Mariya remained illiterate till the age of 13.
 She did however learn to read from the daughter of a rabbi named Hannah who would often meet with peasant girls in Vilna to teach them progressive politics and economics.

+Strikes and demonstrations demanding the establishment of a ten-hour working day began in Vilna when Mariya was a teenager.
+Through an organizer from the Jewish Bund, Mariya joined the revolutionary movement.

-As a teenager Mariya worked with Hannah to organize tailors and seamstresses in Vilna towards striking.
-After organizing in Ashmyany, Mariya felt that her future would be better in a city.
+After organizing in Ashmyany, Mariya felt that her future as a revolutionary would be better in a city.
 Eventually, she convinced her father to send her to her uncle's apartment in Odessa.
-In Odessa she worked in a candy factory and lived with many other people sharing her political ideology.
+In Odessa she worked in a candy factory and lived with others who shared her political ideology.

+In 1918 she returned from exile to Soviet Russia.
+In 1927 she became a member of the Communist Party of the Soviet Union.

+Works

+Mariya published her memoirs "Life of a Former Terrorist" in 1927 in which she talks about her life from early childhood to emigration.